-- Verbal praise.
+- · Verbal praise.

 - Commendations.

 - Referral to Tutor / Member of the Secondary Leadership Team / Head of Faculty / Principal.

-- Parent contact.
+- · Parent contact.

-- Subject board displays.
+- · Subject board displays.

 Commendations encourage and applaud students for the work they are doing as well as other aspects we feel should be recognised.
-Teachers may give commendations in relation to Engage, Relate or Shine.
 Tracking of the commendations takes place so that students are rewarded and recognised by Heads of Section, Deputy and Principal as their commendations accrue.